John Sturdivant

-John Sturdivant (born May 26, 1956) is a former American football defensive linemen who played five seasons with the Winnipeg Blue Bombers of the Canadian Football League.
+John Leighton Sturdivant (born May 25, 1956) is an American former professional football defensive linemen who played five seasons with the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 He played college football at the University of Maryland, College Park.
 He was also a member of the New York Jets, New Jersey Generals and Miami Dolphins.

+Early life

+John Leighton Sturdivant was born on May 26, 1956, in Newport News, Virginia.
+He attended Bethel High School in Hampton, Virginia.